Matthew-Mullin/Matthew-Mullin.github.io/_tabs/about.md

 * I quit my YouTube Channel when I was around 16.
 Every winter, summer, and weekend, I have vowed to start posting videos again.
 Hopefully within the next decade, I'll get the motivation.
 * For legal reasons, I can’t confirm that this is my work, but here’s a fan fiction about [Vladimir Putin](https://www.fanfiction.net/s/10552727/1/VLADIMIR-PUTIN-DANCE-DANCE-REVOLUTION-MASTER)
 * My GPA in high school was an unweighted 98.5, and my GPA in college was a 3.96/4.0.
 But none of that matters because I can never finish a project.
-* I won a $30,000 grant and first place in a business competition.
+* I (technically) won a $30,000 grant and first place in a business competition.
 However, as of the time of writing this, I have never even sold a newspaper (see above bullet point).
 * I have 2 provisional patents so far.
 You could too if you have $70 and the ability to produce a word document.
-* A dream of mine is to build a self-sustaining ship in international waters and create my own micronation.
-But I’m about 1000 miles from the ocean right now and I forgot the password to my multi-billy crypto key, so that poses a slight issue.

 ## What Ideas do I have?
 They’re mostly in the area of physics and engineering, but I do have some ideas/inventions in biology, psychology, business, and debate.
 Some broad categories are: